postsharp/postsharp-emails/misc/goat-review/architecture.md

 Because these texts and diagrams are not provided in executable form, rule violations can happen in source code, degrading code quality.
 To avoid rule violations, we perform code reviews, a manual process that sometimes happens days after the code has been written.
 First, in an attempt to streamline the merge process, benign violations are ignored.
 Then, the broken window syndrome happens, and more and more violations are accepted in the codebase.
 Progressively, rules are no longer followed.
 With turnover in the team, new team members may not even be trained in the original architecture.

-This process is called _architecture erosion_: the growing gap between the original architectural intention and its implementation in source code.
+This process is called [architecture erosion](https://ieeexplore.ieee.org/document/9463012): the growing gap between the original architectural intention and its implementation in source code.

 ## How Can Metalama Help Avoid Architecture Erosion?

 As we have seen, one of the principal causes of architecture erosion is the lack of automated verification of the source code against the architecture, relying instead on the long feedback loop provided (in the best cases) by code reviews.

-Metalama allows you to validate your architecture both _in real-time_, straight from the IDE, and during your CI build.
+Metalama allows you to [validate your architecture](https://doc.postsharp.net/metalama/conceptual/architecture) both _in real-time_, straight from the IDE, and during your CI build.
 Therefore, the feedback loop is shortened from hours to seconds.
 Violations can be corrected immediately.
 As for the most important defects, they will generate an error and won't even pass the continuous integration build.

+Like the Provençal goats of the Luberon, your code must roam free but within well-defined limits, respecting the _terroir_ of your architecture.

 The [open-source](https://github.com/postsharp/Metalama.Extensions/tree/HEAD/src/Metalama.Extensions.Architecture) [Metalama.Extensions.Architecture](https://www.nuget.org/packages/Metalama.Extensions.Architecture) package offers several pre-made custom attributes and compile-time APIs that cover many common conventions teams might want to follow.